Christopher John Lewis

 Christopher John Lewis (7 September 1964 – 23 September 1997) was a New Zealand criminal who made an unsuccessful attempt to assassinate Queen Elizabeth II in 1981.
 He planned later attempts at assassinating other British royal family members but was kept away from them by the authorities in New Zealand.

-In 1997, he was charged with the murder of Tania Furlan and the kidnapping of her daughter, though a friend was found to be responsible.
-He died by suicide before he could be brought to trial.
+In 1997, he was charged with the murder of Tania Furlan and the kidnapping of her daughter.
+He killed himself before he could be brought to trial.

 Early life

 Lewis was born in Dunedin on 7 September 1964.
 He had a troubled life; his father was a cruel disciplinarian, and he was expelled from school after assaulting another child.
 He struggled at school and was unable to write or read until the age of eight.
 As a boy, he idolised Charles Manson.
 In his teens, he formed a would-be guerrilla army (the National Imperial Gurelia[sic] Army) with two friends.
 The group stole weapons, sent a threatening letter to the police, and robbed a post office of $5,244.